 If your garbage disposal is leaking from side, the problem is probably with the drain lines

 The drain lines are a common place for your garbage disposal to leak from.
 Get down and inspect the location where your drain lines attach to your garbage disposal.
 You will see two lines.
-The small line is the dishwasher disposal line and the thicker line is the sewer disposal line.
+The small line is the dishwasher disposal line and the thicker line is the sewer disposal line (discharge tube).

 While inspecting your unit, if you see leaking, you will need to equip yourself with a screwdriver and tighten up the clamp that’s holding the garbage disposal to the dishwasher.
 The smaller drain line is attached by screws.
-Tighten up these screws and if the gasket is worn, replace this too.
+Tighten up these screws and if the gasket is worn, replace this too (Careful not to overtighten).
 You should be able to purchase gaskets at your local home improvement store for a fairly inexpensive price.